zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Clarity.

 **ZMD**: Yeah, but clarity isn't—it's not comfortable, it's like—in Paul Graham's writings, he says something about how [people who work at startups as opposed to big companies, they seem more worried but also more alive.](https://paulgraham.com/boss.html) It's more like that.
 It's not like being clear and telling the truth even when those truths are genuinely uncomfortable, it's not comforting, but it's like a more more intense and vivid way to live.
-Whereas delusions like delusions that flatter things— well, wouldn't it be nice if that were true—are often more comforting.
+Whereas delusions like delusions that flatter things—well, wouldn't it be nice if that were true—are often more comforting.

 **CM**: But then that clarity is threatened by this Facebook post.
 So tell me what you feel in that moment.

-**ZMD**: Well, at the time I'm just like very confused.
+**ZMD**: Well, at the time I'm just very confused.
 Like, wait, what?
 Clearly this is hugely in tensions with this thing that he wrote, you know, seven years ago, like, what's going on?

 **CM**: It causes confusion.